 “Deciding to undergo the LASIK Eye Surgery procedure with Dr. Leahey was one of the best decisions I’ve ever made.
 I trusted his experience and his professionalism, and I would not hesitate to do it again.
 I walked into the room blind as a bat, and I walked out with 20/15 vision.
 After having the procedure in 2011, I have enjoyed a freedom that my life with contacts would have never allowed.”

-Photo Refractive Keratectomy (PRK) is a procedure that is approved by the FDA to treat mild to moderate degrees of myopia, hyperopia and/or astigmatism.
+Photorefractive keratectomy (PRK) is a procedure that is approved by the FDA to treat mild to moderate degrees of myopia, hyperopia and/or astigmatism.
 It is a surface ablation technique that is an alternative to LASIK for certain individuals.

-Using a probe thinner than a strand of human hair, radio waves are applied in a circular pattern to shrink small areas of corneal tissue
+Using a probe thinner than a strand of human hair, radio waves are applied in a circular pattern to shrink small areas of corneal tissue.

 The circular treatment pattern acts like a belt tightening around the cornea, increasing its overall curvature to correct farsightedness.

 CK is one of a number of alternatives for correcting farsightedness.
 The CK treatment utilizes a controlled release of radiofrequency (RF) energy to increase the temperature of corneal tissue.
 The treatment is applied with a probe that is introduced 8 to 32 times into the cornea in a circular pattern, which results in an increased curvature of the cornea to correct your vision.

-“W.O.W.—- seeing for the first time in my life is unbelievable!
+“W.O.W. – seeing for the first time in my life is unbelievable!
 LASIK surgery was simple, painless and effective.
 I had a lot confidence in Dr. Leahey and he performed his skills with ease and confidence.
 Having my wife, Liz, accompanying me and seeing her first after the procedure was awesome!
-Thanks to everyone involved.” –Dan, Executive
+Thanks to everyone involved.” –Dan, executive

-“I highly recommend the procedure to my patients.” –Bill, Family Physician
+“I highly recommend the procedure to my patients.” –Bill, family physician

 “No more headaches from the glasses.
 No more bloodshot, dry eyes from the contact lenses.
-I consider the refractive surgery a miracle!” –Sharon, School Bus Driver
+I consider the refractive surgery a miracle!” –Sharon, school bus driver

 “The technology is amazing.
-The procedure was pain-free and I could see clearly immediately after the surgery.
-I selected Dr. Leahey because I knew that his expertise in cornea transplants and advanced surgical skills would provide me with the best possible care.” –Gregg, Attorney
+The procedure was pain-free, and I could see clearly immediately after the surgery.
+I selected Dr. Leahey because I knew that his expertise in cornea transplants and advanced surgical skills would provide me with the best possible care.” –Gregg, attorney

 “This surgery was a great decision.
 Nothing has done more to improve my quality of life.
 My advice would be to find the money and get it done.
-You’ll wish you had done it years ago.” –Greg, Automobile Dealer
+You’ll wish you had done it years ago.” –Greg, automobile dealer